 The quantifiable evidence of the efficacy of real-time visibility platforms goes far beyond dwell, as our customers’ mounting successes demonstrate.
 To name just a few:

-Gartner’s report is a comprehensive and thoughtful treatment of the many forces of disruption that are transforming the logistics industry.
-Now with 100+ market providers and increasing numbers of businesses recognizing the need for greater visibility across their operations, the report notes that “many companies still struggle with low market maturity of visibility solutions.”
+The Gartner Market Guide for Real-Time Transportation Visibility Platforms report is a comprehensive and thoughtful treatment of the many forces of disruption that are transforming the supply chain logistics industry.
+Now with 100+ market providers and increasing numbers of businesses recognizing the need for greater transportation visibility across their operations, the report notes that “many companies still struggle with low market maturity of visibility solutions.”
 Another perspective we would add from the frontlines is that there are no shortcuts to achieving high-quality carrier integrations across the complex transportation ecosystem in North America (consisting of over 500K carriers, 90% of whom have six or fewer trucks) – another key component of a successful visibility program, as Gartner points out.